 Who Should Enroll in this Program?

 This program is designed for English-speaking nurses, advance practice registered nurses, and pharmacists.
 Other members of the healthcare team who have or want to prepare for the responsibility of monitoring and managing ambulatory anticoagulation therapy may be interested in the content as well.

 The content is divided into modules.
 Each module utilizes instructor outlines, audio/video recordings, reading assignments, articles, web resources, case studies to augment the learning process.
 These methods provide the participant with flexibility in completing assignments and interacting with the faculty.
 Each module has accompanying study guide(s) with questions (such as multiple choice, essay) for participants to submit to faculty.
 Interaction with faculty may occur as feedback to study guides, within discussion boards, or via email.
 The modules cover normal physiology, pathophysiology of thromboembolic conditions, patient assessment, diagnostic tests, and pharmacology of antithrombotic agents, patient education, and administrative concerns.

 Participants have the option to purchase a text for this program.

 This eight-week activity is offered four times a year.
-The deadline for registration is the Monday prior to the start date by 8 a.m.
-CDT.
+The deadline for registration is the Wednesday prior to the start date.

 The learning outcome of this program is to enable the learner to incorporate best practices to the clinical practice of managing anticoagulation therapy utilizing current guidelines through interprofessional collaborative practice.